-I make this recipe regularly and normally do a double batch.
-This way I can separate and freeze it into individual containers that I can pull out every time I get a taco craving.
+I make this recipe regularly and normally do a double batch to help with meal prep.
+This way I can separate and freeze it into individual containers that I can pull out every time I get a chicken taco craving.

 Here are some ideas to get you thinking beyond the taco: